n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ### (2) Initial reordering ###

-The initial reordering stage is used to relocate glyphs from the phonetic order in which they occur in a run of text into the orthographic order in which they are presented visually.
+The initial reordering stage is used to relocate glyphs from the phonetic order in which they occur in a run of text to the orthographic order in which they are presented visually.

-> Note: Primarily, this means moving dependent-vowel (matra) glyphs, "Ra,Halant" glyph sequences, and
+> Note: Primarily, this means moving dependent-vowel (matra) glyphs,
-> other consonants that take special treatment in some circumstances.
-"Ba", "Ta", and "Ya"
+> "Ra,Halant" glyph sequences, and other consonants that take special
+> treatment in some circumstances.
+"Ba", "Ta", and "Ya" occasionally
-> occasionally take on special forms, depending on their position in the syllable.
+> take on special forms, depending on their position in the syllable.
 >
 > These reordering moves are mandatory.
 The final-reordering stage
-> may make additional moves, depending on the content of the font.
+> may make additional moves, depending on the text and on the features
+> implemented in the active font.

 The cluster should be processed by tagging each glyph with its intended position based on its ordering category.
 After all glyphs